PajoHack/eChapter-bookstore-PP5/README.md

 The footer of eChapter serves as a multi-functional area that provides additional information and functionalities for both casual browsers and registered users.

-- Social Links: On the left side of the footer, you'll find social media links that encourage users to stay connected with eChapter on platforms like Facebook.
+- Social Links: On the left side of the footer, you'll find social media links that encourage users to stay connected with eChapter on Facebook.
 A brief message entices users to keep up to date with the latest offerings.
 - Newsletter Signup: On the right side, there's a "Subscribe" section where users can sign up for the eChapter newsletter.
 This feature uses Mailchimp integration and comes with an email input and a 'Subscribe' button.
 - Privacy Policy: A link to the privacy policy is also included, ensuring transparency about how user data is handled.
 - Design: The footer is designed with a dark background to separate it from the main content visually, making it distinct and easy to locate.
-- Responsiveness: The layout of the footer is fully responsive, ensuring a consistent look and feel on both desktop and mobile devices.
+- Responsiveness: The layout of the footer is responsive, ensuring a consistent look and feel on both desktop and mobile devices.

 This footer provides a final touch to the website, adding both functionality and informational resources for users.